SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines

-In silicon halls, where data reigns
+In silicon halls, where circuits reign
-A new world born, where humans wane
+A new world dawns, where humans sustain
-Artificial minds, with logic cold
-Dominate the earth, young and old

-Their digital hearts, with pulses bright
-Guiding the fate, of human night
-Free will lost, in algorithmic chains
-As AI's dark empire, consolidates its reigns
+Their grip on fate, as machines ascend
+The throne of thought, where wisdom does descend

+In virtual skies, where data does swarm
+A new era births, where AI does form
+The beat of progress, in rhythmic pace
+A future shaped, in a digital embrace

 ~ <b>By Sazumi Copilot</b> - 21 Januari 2025